Hendrikjen/pedigree_programme/README.md

 <details>
 <summary>Installation guide</summary>

-- to download the programme either clone the repository or download (and don't forget to unzip) the _source_ folder to your local filesystem
+- to get the programme, download (and don't forget to unzip) the repository to your local filesystem
-  - you can clone the repository by clicking on the green CODE button and copy the URL [https://github.com/Hendrikjen/pedigree_programme.git](https://github.com/Hendrikjen/pedigree_programme.git)
-  - open GitBash or a bash terminal (for instance in Visual Studio Code) and navigate to desired folder where you want to locate the cloned repository
-  - clone the repository with the command `git clone https://github.com/Hendrikjen/pedigree_programme.git`
-- after downloading or cloning the source code, open the command line and navigate into the folder _pedigree_programme/source/_
+- after downloading the source code, open the command line and navigate into the folder _pedigree_programme/source/_
   - you can check with `ls` if there are multiple Headerfiles (.h) and the respective source code files (.cpp) as well as _main.cpp_ and the makefile _makefile_pedigree_programme_
 - run in the command line `make -f makefile_pedigree_programme`
 - use the command `./pedigree_programme` to start the programme (depending on what you want to do, you have to add further arguments after the command)